danmasta/args/README.md

 # Args
-Parse arguments from environment variables, argv, and local options
+Parse arguments from env variables, argv, and local options

 Features:
 * Easy to use